Chr0my1702/DNA-Payments-PDF-Scraper-and-Extractor/README.md

 In a "master" folder, make another folder called "raw-pdfs".
 Use an unzipper, and unzip all to raw-pdfs.

 ## Part 3: Folder & Infomaker
+Install [GhostScript](https://ghostscript.com/releases/gsdnld.html).
+This is used to repair the PDFs as sometimes these PDFs are broken by SalesForce. <br />
+Run repair.py.
+Replace the raw_pdfs with the repaired PDFs.
 Now run filemaker.py.
 It will make make folders and place each file in a folder.
 Then run infomaker.py.
-It will read each pdf and make a JSON file with data about the PDF and merchant name. **(This will take a while)**
+It will read each pdf and make a JSON file with data about the PDF and merchant name. **(This will take a while)**<br />
 The JSON file will contain information like this:
 ```
 {